SiaFoundation/siad/doc/api/index.html.md

 curl -A "Sia-Agent" "localhost:9980/skynet/blacklist"
 ```

-returns the list of merkleroots that are blacklisted.
+returns the list of hashed merkleroots that are blacklisted.

 ### JSON Response
 > JSON Response Example